ZC">

 We turn the AI black box into a glass box.

-Every consequential decision is enforced in real time, sealed into an immutable chain, and independently verifiable — in milliseconds.
+Consequential decisions routed through Root Zero are enforced in real time, sealed into an immutable chain, and independently verifiable — in milliseconds.

 You stay in control — while you scale.